 -

-Although the 600 Series continues a long running Kenmore canister design and some users report many years of use, technicians point out taped together internals, non modular wiring that limits the number of viable repairs, and accessory tools that can fail early, suggesting that long term durability and serviceability are more modest than its heritage alone would indicate.
+Although the 600 Series continues a long running Kenmore canister design and some users, including one reviewer who used a Kenmore for about 20 years without issues, report many years of use, technicians point out taped together internals, non modular wiring that limits the number of viable repairs, and accessory tools that can fail early, suggesting that long term durability and serviceability are more modest than its heritage alone would indicate.

 -